What To Do If You Are Involved in a Hit-And-Run Accident

 Can You Sue for a Hit-and-Run Accident?

-Many victims wonder: can you sue for a hit-and-run?
+Many victims wonder, can you sue for a hit-and-run?
 The answer is yes.
-If authorities identify the driver, you can file a personal injury lawsuit for damages like:
+If authorities identify the driver, you can file a personal injury lawsuit for damages like the following:

 • Medical expenses